 United States Military Academy at West Point

-All students studied with MWLS for at least two years in their high school careers.
+All students studied with MWLS in their high school careers.

 Above and beyond university and prep school admissions, Mr. Watt enjoys the opportunity to teach bright, ambitious students, in literary theory, argument and rhetoric, poetry and prosody, and, writing in a variety of genres.

 Screen Actors Guild/AFTRA